KevPrieto/KevPrieto/README.md

 A long-term mission to build a scalable, low-cost digital product from scratch —
 powered by clean architecture, backend engineering, automation, and AI-assisted development.

+# NYRA — Productivity, reimagined.
+### Turn ideas into a roadmap.
+Instantly.

+NYRA is a minimalist AI-powered tool that transforms vague ideas into clear, actionable roadmaps — helping you think better, plan faster, and build with direction.

 ---